persephonesoft/webcerberus-helm/README.md

 openssl pkcs12 -in pfx-filename.pfx -clcerts -nokeys -out crt-filename.crt  ##remove clcerts to get the full chain in your cert kubectl create secret tls your-tls-secret-name --cert crt-filename.crt --key key-filename-decrypted.key
 ```
-The secret name `your-tls-secret-name` used in te ingresses.webcernerus section og the value file.
+The secret name `your-tls-secret-name` is used in the `ingresses.webcernerus.tls` section of the Helm value file.
+By default, the section is commented and the ingress service for Webcerberus will be created in HTTTP mode only.

 ## Installing the Chart